Innovative Fishing Lures, Great for All Species.

 440nm = Blue

-Here's a chart showing the different wavelengths and corresponding colors:
+Here's a chart showing the different wavelengths and corresponding colors as we perceive them:

-Now I believe it is also important to note that what makes something appear a certain color are the wavelengths that that object reflects off itself, for instance something that appears black simply absorbs most light waves that hit it and reflects a finite percentage of them, whereas something that appears red, absorbs all the wavelengths accept certain ones in the 550-700nm range, which bounce off of it and then into our eyes and that's what makes us interpret that object as the color red.(all eyes work this way)
+Now I believe it is also important to note that what makes something appear a certain color are the wavelengths that that object reflects off itself, for instance something that appears black simply absorbs most light waves that hit it and reflects a finite percentage of them making it appear black, whereas something that appears red, absorbs all the wavelengths except ones in the 550-700nm range, which bounce off of it and then into our eyes and that's what makes us interpret that object as the color red(all eyes work this way).

-The Ultra Violet Spectrum(less than 400nm) peaks at 355nm and can only be detected by eyes that possess a 4th color receptor able to pick up light rays in this range of wavelengths.
+The Ultra Violet Spectrum(less than 400nm) peaks at 355nm and can only be detected by eyes that have adapted a special color receptor that is able to pick up light rays in this range of wavelengths.

 We humans, as large mammals, only have 3 color receptors in our eyes, able to detect red, green & blue, which make up lots of colors, but not all.
 (Many large carnivores like dogs & big cats only have 2 receptors, unable to see the color red, which is what fuels the “dogs are colorblind” myth, but I digress)

-To the contrary, in order to adapt to the lack of light under water, many marine creatures posses a 4th color receptor, which enables them to detect light in the Ultra Violet spectrum(<400nm), a range of light that we are incapable of detecting (until we get sunburnt #gingerprobs)
+To the contrary, in order to adapt to the lack of light under water, many marine creatures possess a 4th color receptor, which enables them to detect light in the Ultra Violet spectrum(<400nm), a range of light that we are incapable of detecting (until we get sunburnt.. #gingerprobs)

-This UV light also just so happens to be the LAST color that’s filtered out when the suns rays reach the water, which means it penetrates deeper than all other light rays, AND more importantly to our shallow water fisherman, it travels further laterally than all other light, which gives predators that can detect this UV light a yuuuge advantage because they can detect their prey from a further distance due to the reach of UV light rays reflecting off their prey.
+This UV light also just so happens to be the LAST color that’s filtered out as the sun's rays flow through the water, which means it travels further underwater than all other light, which gives predators that can detect this UV light a yuuuge advantage because they can detect their prey from a further distance due to the reach of the UV light rays reflecting off their prey.
 (Funny how evolution works, huh?)

-Our glows are “charged up” by absorbing UV light, which allows them to glow in the dark, but more importantly, they reflect it.
-Which is a lot more natural (in the marine world) than it sounds, take these images of a Damsel fish for example.
+And while bright, flashy UV reflective colors might not sound like the most natural presentation, it is a lot more natural (in the marine world) than it sounds, take these images of a Damsel fish for example.
 (Got these off David Attenburough's "Life In Color" Documentary on Netflix, it's great)

 Pretty neat huh?

-So basically, say you have a red lure and a blue lure, both placed equal distance & depth from a fish and that fish is moving towards those lures, approaching both at an equal rate from a distance great enough that it can detect neither color, as it moves closer it is going to detect the blue color first because the blue wavelengths travel further in the water than the red ones, the red lure will simply appear black or greyish until the fish is close enough to pick up on the red. (which might be what they like, who knows, I know all the red & white rhymes, I’m not saying red doesn’t work, just bear with me)
+So basically, say you have just a standard red lure and a blue lure, both placed equal distance from a fish and that fish is moving towards those lures, approaching both at an equal rate, as it moves closer it is going to detect the blue color first because the blue wavelengths travel further in the water than the red ones, the red lure will simply appear black or greyish until the fish is close enough to pick up on the red. (which might be what they like, who knows, I know all the red & white rhymes, I’m not saying red doesn’t work, just bear with me)

 Now suppose you switch that red lure to a red one that’s exactly the same, except now it also glows red, now, that fish is going to detect the red color first because the UV light rays reflecting off that glow travel further through the water than the blue light rays reflecting off the blue lure that doesn’t glow, catch my drift?

-If you can increase the distance at which a fish can detect your bait, then theoretically you increase your chances of getting that fish’s attention, which theoretically, again, increases your chances of that fish striking your lure by a certain margin, even if it’s only 1%, it’s still something!
+If you can increase the distance at which a fish can detect your bait, then theoretically you increase your chances of getting that fish’s attention, which increases your chances of that fish striking your lure!

-This is the overall thought process behind our baits, pack in every advantage possible in order to do everything we can to increase your odds of success on the water.
+This is the overall thought process behind our baits, pack in every advantage possible in order to increase your odds of success on the water as much as we possibly can.

 A great place to start would be our Glowing Colors Box Combo, it’s got 12 packs of our top glowing colors in a sweet waterproof tackle box, you can check it out here,